appacademy/SWEO-Part-Time-Resources/1-Module/5-week/2-day/README.md

 `Discussion`

 - What is a recursive function?
-  1. answer
+  1. A function that calls itself, until it doesn't
 - What are the 'parts' of a recursive function?
-  1. answer
+  1. Base Case (When should we stop)
-  2. answer
+  2. Recursive Case (When should we recurse)
-  3. answer
+  3. Recursive Step (How do I move toward the BC or move out of the RC)

 ## Project Time